2006 Federal Employee of the Year Recipient

-Orlando Figueroa is the 2005 Federal Employee of the Year Recipient
+Dr. Nancy Cox is the 2006 Federal Employee of the Year Recipient

 Rep. Sylvia Garcia’s Guide to Good Constituent Services

 June 23, 2023 | 40 min

 Serving in the U.S. House of Representatives involves much more than debating policy and voting on legislation on Capitol Hill.
 It also requires a great deal of listening to and engaging the constituents living in local districts.
 Congresswoman Sylvia Garcia joins this episode of “Profiles in Public Service” alongside Enrique Garcia, a constituent services representative from her district office in Houston, Texas.
 In 2019, Garcia became the first Hispanic member of the Houston congressional delegation and one of the first two Latinas to represent Texas in Congress.
 Previously, she worked in various roles in the Texas state government, and as a social worker and legal aid lawyer.
 Enrique and Rep. Garcia will talk about their work to increase trust in the federal government by delivering excellent customer service to their constituents and meeting the diverse needs of the communities they serve.